• Skip to primary navigation

 • Overlap the edges of the dough to make a snug fit around the filling.

-• Transfer the knishes to the prepared baking sheet, brush them with egg wash (the yolk and 1 tablespoon of water).
+• Transfer the knishes to the prepared baking sheet, brush them with egg wash (the yolk and 1 tbsp of water).

 • Bake until lightly golden, about 30 minutes.